 When working with a vendor, the CODE framework for measuring capture rate is the closest to true capture rate.
 Most vendors vary in how they measure capture rate – for example many vendors require patients to log into a patient portal – thus making their calculation # of patients who took the survey / # of patients who have a patient portal account.
-The secret is, according to the advisory board, only 25% of patients ever log into the patient portal.
+The secret is, according to the Advisory Board, only 25% of patients ever log into the patient portal.
 That certainly changes the number.

 How to Improve Your Patient-Reported Outcome Capture Rate

 5. Verify Procedures – There is nothing worse than calling a patient for their ‘3-month post-op assessment’ to learn that they never had surgery.
 It’s awkward for everyone.
-In an effort to make sure that never happens, when cases are canceled or rescheduled, please notify us ASAP.
+In an effort to make sure that never happens, when cases are canceled or rescheduled, please notify CODE ASAP.